AndreiMaces/AndreiMaces/README.md

 ### Hi there 👋

-My name is Andrei and I am a junior fullstack developer.
+My name is Andrei and I am a fullstack developer.

 ## 🙋‍♂️ Connect with me